 The Nuadi subgroup is engaged mainly in the manufacture and marketing of disc brake pad components for various applications: motorcycles, cars, road freight transport, public works and railways.
-Its products are aimed principally at the aftermarket, which accounts for 94% of its total production.
+Its products are aimed principally at the spare parts market, which accounts for 94% of its total production.
 The remaining 6% relates to the original equipment and original replacement parts market.